EugenePopovych/yithian/docs/project.md

 - **Where:** `test/**` for unit and widget tests.
 - **Focus areas:**
-  - Rule math (HP/MP/Sanity/Move, damage bonus) including edge ages.
-  - Creation flows: pools spending/refund, occupation skills, finalize draft.
-  - ViewModel actions: character create/load/save/delete; dice roll behaviors.
+  - public interfaces of model and viewmodel classes
+  - correct CoC 7ed rules implementation
+- **Style:**
-- **Style:** Deterministic tests (seed RNG where used); avoid time‑based flakiness.
+  - Deterministic tests (seed RNG where used);
-- **Reference objects** directly (not by name strings) when applicable.
+  - avoid time‑based flakiness.
+  - Don't implement the rules logic in the tests.
+Use static hardcoded expected values instead (but put the rules in comments to explain these expected values).

 ---